-Moving right along the brain said to the fingers
+Moving right along the brain says to the fingers

-though the fingers had no idea where they were headed
+though the fingers have no idea where they are headed

 but as always the blood pumps them up and down

 and the white and red blood cells are tyrants

 causing oxidation or cancer or whatever the hell they conspire to

 the one that got away.